sandra-calvo/pets-ai/Lab 1 - ML model/README.md

 # LAB 1 - Build a machine learning model with sound

-In this first lab you will build a machine learning model with sound files:
+In this lab you will build a machine learning model with audio files:

   - [Build the machine learning model](#build-the-machine-learning-model)
   - [Deploy the model](#deploy-the-model)